Veteran Corps of Artillery: Militia Act of 1903

-20th Century

-Records indicate that the VCASNY volunteered as an organization for federal service on various occasions in the early part of the 20th century.
-As in its origin, the VCASNY at the time consisted of men that were exempt from military service due to age or some other reason; however, given the fact that the United States was at war, "The men of the Corps felt that not only their personal inclinations but the traditions of the organization demanded of them that they serve their country in some definite military capacity.".
-Tradition also demanded of course that they take up the defense of New York City.
+World War I

 Two items of concern that would affect New York City directly were civil unrest, and submarine aircraft carriers.
 While the latter did not come into service in World War I, there was concern that, while these vessels could not inflict heavy damage, it would cost a morale issue in the United States.
-As such, the VCASNY found a mission that they were suited for; however, they would first have to solve the issue of numbers in the ranks, while also not affecting the war effort.
+As such, the Veteran Corps of Artillery found a mission that they were suited for; however, they would first have to solve the issue of numbers in the ranks, while also not affecting the war effort.
 At first recruitment was from other hereditary organizations such as the Sons of the American Revolution, but they found that this would not greatly increase their ranks.
-So, on February 22, 1917, the regulations of the VCASNY were once again amended to allow for the enlistment of exempts who were "... men of good moral character, not qualified for hereditary membership ...".
-Although there were some initial problems with the number of recruits the VCASNY would eventually raise, they were eventually supported by New York state legislature and proceeded to form a total of twelve provisional batteries commanded by Colonel John Ross Delafield.
+So, on February 22, 1917, the regulations of the corps were once again amended to allow for the enlistment of exempts who were "... men of good moral character, not qualified for hereditary membership ...".
+Although there were some initial problems with the number of recruits the corps would eventually raise, they were eventually supported by New York state legislature and proceeded to form a total of twelve provisional batteries commanded by Colonel John Ross Delafield.
 Its first official public duty came in May 1917, when they were asked to participate as Honor Guard for the French and British Commission at City Hall.
-On October 8, 1917, the VCASNY transferred into the 9th Coast Artillery Corps, New York Guard.
+On October 8, 1917, the corps transferred into the 9th Coast Artillery Corps, New York Guard.

-21st Century
+21st century

-With the attacks on the United States on 9/11, the VCASNY volunteered to assist the 88th Brigade New York Guard.
-The role of the VCASNY as an organization was minor, but some members assumed their roles in the military, law enforcement, emergency medical services, etc. and participated independently.
+With the attacks on the United States on 9/11, the Veteran Corps of Artillery volunteered to assist the 88th Brigade New York Guard.
+The role of the corps as an organization was minor, but some members assumed their roles in the military, law enforcement, emergency medical services, etc. and participated independently.